barrelmaker97/dotfiles/nut/nut.md

 ## Install NUT

-ssh as root to the RPi and install the NUT-server and NUT-client:
+Run the following to install the nut-server and nut-client packages:

 ```
-apt install nut
+sudo apt install nut
 ```

 ## Create UPS Entry